Two Leading Law Firms to Collaborate on Cross-Border Growth Opportunities

 About Lex Mundi

-Bernstein Shur is the exclusive member firm in Maine for Lex Mundi – the world’s leading network of independent law firms with in-depth experience in 100+ countries worldwide.
+Bernstein Shur is the exclusive member firm in ME for Lex Mundi – the world’s leading network of independent law firms with in-depth experience in 100+ countries worldwide.
 McInnes Cooper is the exclusive Lex Mundi member firm in Canada for Newfoundland, New Brunswick, Nova Scotia and Prince Edward Island.
 As part of the Lex Mundi global network, member firms can provide clients with preferred access to more than 21,000 lawyers around the world – all from a single point of contact.
 Individually, each Lex Mundi member firm is a leader in its local market.
 Collectively, Lex Mundi firms provide global legal resources with unmatched depth and breadth.
 Working together, Lex Mundi firms are able to seamlessly handle clients’ most challenging cross-border transactions and disputes. www.lexmundi.com